-The watercolors I used are the Gansai Tambi watercolor cakes and look at how bright the colors turn out to be!
-I also finally have found a watercolor brush that works amazing!
-I have been using this one for a while now and it is not too expensive.
+The watercolors I used are the Gansai Tambi watercolor cakes and look at how bright the colors turn out!
 A good quality paintbrush makes so much of a difference!
 Find a link to this paintbrush in the supplies listed below.

 I added the “Bloom where you are planted” beneath because it seemed very fitting.
 I have called Minnesota my home for the past 11 years and really cannot think of any other place I’d rather be.